 HOW MUCH DO INDUSTRIAL ROBOTS AND COBOTS COST?

-Industrial robots and cobots are an investment that can pay off quickly. elliTek's Systems Group isn't here to just sell robots.
+Industrial robots and cobots are an investment that can pay off quickly. elliTek isn't here to just sell robots.
 We stay in communication with our customers throughout the entire process from sales, training, commissioning, support, and beyond.
 Our team will even tell you if a robot isn't the best solution.
 We truly want a partnership.

-To get a ballpark budget for what your robotic system is going to cost, Brandon typically does a quick roll-up of the hardware cost and multiplies it by three.
+To get a ballpark budget for what your robotic system is going to cost, elliTek's Application Engineers typically do a quick roll-up of the hardware cost and multiply it by three.

 If you choose elliTek for your robot project, our engineers will sit down with you and ask: